chrisdfe/tower-builder/progress-tracking/IDEAS.md

 ## Optimization Ideas

 - Cache entity.cellCoordinatesList - it only needs to be recalculated when cells get set, not whenever when get
+- CellCoordinatesList - a lot of getters that should be cached
+- Entity/entityGroup getters
+- CellCoordinatesList could use a lookup table instead of "Find" everywhere?